Skip to main content

 The alternative approach: in situ HOCl with the Watter system

-Savings categories:
+Saving categories:

-• No purchase and transport of chemicals.
+• No purchase and transport of chemicals

 • No PPE required in normal handling of the system